acenet-arc/fortran_oop_as_a_second_lang/_episodes/interfaces.md

 ~~~
 {: .fortran}

-This allows one to call the procedure `<new-procedure-name>` and will be mapped onto different procedure implementations `<existing-procedure-name1>`, `<existing-procedure-name-2>`, etc. based on the type, number, and order of arguments passed to the procedure when calling it.
+This allows one to call the procedure `<new-procedure-name>` and it will be mapped onto different procedure implementations `<existing-procedure-name1>`, `<existing-procedure-name-2>`, etc. based on the type, number, and order of arguments passed to the procedure when calling it.
 Since the number, type, and order of arguments is the only way for the compiler to know which procedure to call, all procedures listed in the interface block must have different types and or number of arguments.

 Lets use interface blocks to group our creation functions for `t_vector` and `t_vector_3` into one procedure name to initialize each of the derived types.
-It is common to use the name of the derived type as the name of creation function which returns a new object of that type.
+It is common to use the name of the derived type as the name of the creation function which returns a new object of that type.
 Functions defined in this way are referred to as **constructors** as they *construct* new objects of the derived type.

 ~~~
 $ cp type_extension.f90 interface_blocks.f90